ISTANBUL WALKING TOURS

 HIGHLIGHTS: • Chora Church (St. Saviour of Chora) • St. Polyeuktos Church • Pantokrator Church • Aspar Cistern • Pammakaristos Church (Fethiye Museum) • Aetios Cistern • Chapel of St. John The Forerunner (Hirami Ahmet Pasha Mosque)

-Price: 150 Euro per person
+Price: 175 Euro per person

-Included: Lunch, entrance fees, all local transportations, professional guide
+Included: All local transportations, professional guide

 Excluded: